vargo-james/make-anything/README.md

 you want, you can print a list with

     $ make sources

+IMPORTANT: directories that end with a trailing slash will not be recognized!

 *source_dirs*:
 All source files in these directories and all subdirectories will be found.